typhonjs-tcg/scrydex/README.md

-# scrybox
+# @typhonjs-tcg/scrydex
-Provides a utility to parse and filter the exported ManaBox collection CSV generating concise JSON output cards in a MTG format with Scryfall data.
+SDK & CLI for Magic The Gathering collection management to work with Scryfall offline.

+More details soon...